 Neither the headline nor the display URL says anything about document or file storage, because that may not be what the searcher is interested in.
 Instead, the ad is vague and only mentions the company name, website, general qualities, and a few features.

-Clicking this ad takes users to the Dropbox website instead of a personalized 1:1 post-click experience:
+Clicking this ad takes users to the Dropbox website instead of a personalized 1:1 post-click landing page:

 - Clicking the Dropbox logo or homepage link anywhere on the web would direct people to this page.

 - Since it’s generalized to anyone who might be interested in Dropbox for various reasons, all visitors will see the same page — which isn’t the case with the paid search ad examples above because they are targeted for a specific keyword query.

 - The page is primarily about teamwork, and how businesses can use it for collaboration purposes.

 - Document storage and file backup aren’t even mentioned until the very bottom of the page.